lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

-Since we have modified the class hierarchy that deals with models and materials, we need to update the `SkyBox` class (loading individual models require now additional steps):
+Since we have modified the class hierarchy that deals with models and materials we need to update the `SkyBox` class (loading individual models require now additional steps):

 ```java
 public class SkyBox {